syedramim/Dcode/README.md

 2. **Enter Text**: Type the text you want to encrypt or decrypt in the text field.
 3. **Toggle Mode**: Press the lock icon to switch between encryption and decryption.
 4. **Edit Parameters**: Choose “Change Parameters” to adjust shift values or keys.
 For ciphers that do not require parameters, no input is necessary.
-5. **Custom Ciphers**: Tap “Create Cipher” to stack or remove additional ciphers with unique parameters.

 ---